How much should you expect to pay for a cremation service in 2024?

 As you can see, some of the most populated cities have the lowest cremation prices.
 Prices tend to increase in rural areas, where the cremation rate is lower than the national average.
 Find your nearest DFS Memorials provider to locate cremation costs.

-The cremation rate nationally reached almost 60% last year and is forecast to grow to nearly 80% by 2040.
-What is not disclosed is what percent of cremation families select full-service cremation services or just a simple cremation.
-There has been a steady growth of interest in “just cremation” services, or what the industry refers to as a ‘direct cremation’.
+The national cremation rate reached almost 60% last year and is forecast to grow to nearly 80% by 2040.
+What is not disclosed is the percentage of cremation families who select full-service services or just a simple cremation.
+There has been a steady growth of interest in “just cremation” services, or what the industry refers to as ‘direct cremation.’

 A direct cremation is a basic cremation without any funeral ceremony performed by the funeral home.
 The deceased is collected and cremated, and the cremated remains are returned directly to the family.
 This is also the most economical disposition option available.
 It is what families are asking for when they say, “I just want a simple cremation…no fuss.”